 • Microsoft has confirmed job cuts globally for the company to re-evaluate its business.

-• Food delivery company Swiggy announced the layoff of nearly 14% of its total workforce.
+• Swiggy, a food delivery company from India, announced the layoff of nearly 14% of its total workforce.

-• Zomato laid off 13% of its workforce and said it would implement salary cuts of up to 50% across the organisation for at least six months.
+• Zomato, another food delivery player from India, laid off 13% of its workforce and said it would implement salary cuts of up to 50% across the organization for at least six months.

 • LinkedIn, too, joined the bandwagon with approximately 960 layoffs.